DanialArab/Pandas/README.md

 <a name="3"></a>
 ### Series methods

-<a name="3"></a>
+<a name="4"></a>
 #### sort_values()

 + It is a pandas method that sorts the values of a one-dimensional array or a pandas Series.
 It returns a new Series or DataFrame (depending on the input) with the values sorted in ascending or descending order.
 By default, the sorting is in **ascending order**, but you can sort in descending order by passing the parameter ascending=False

+<a name="5"></a>
+#### argmax()

-* argmax() is a method that returns the index of the first occurrence of the maximum value in a one-dimensional array or a pandas Series.
++ It is a method that returns the index of the first occurrence of the maximum value in a one-dimensional array or a pandas Series.
 It is similar to the idxmax() method, but it returns the index position of the maximum value rather than the index label.

+<a name="5"></a>
+#### idxmax()

-* idxmax() is a pandas method that returns the label of the first occurrence of the maximum value in a one-dimensional array or a pandas Series.
++ It is a pandas method that returns the label of the first occurrence of the maximum value in a one-dimensional array or a pandas Series.
 It is similar to the argmax() function, but it returns the index label of the maximum value rather than the index position.

+<a name="6"></a>
+#### round()

-*  The "round" method, when given a positive integer argument, rounds numbers after the decimal point.
++ The "round" method, when given a positive integer argument, rounds numbers after the decimal point.
 When given a negative integer argument, it rounds numbers *before* the decimal point!

 ### **Retrieving** a series individual elements using textual vs. positional indexes: